+The procedures assessed are aligned with tool, procedures guide /10/ and quality of the collection data /10.1; 10.5/.
 Hence, the audit team considers that the PP compliance procedures related to the management of quality control for monitoring activities and the results of reductions in GHG are credible and transparent methods.
-AENOR verified the protocol for taking and storing information and considered that the procedure is appropriate and consistent with the monitoring plan and the BCR Standard requirements.
+AENOR verified the protocol for taking and storing information and concluded that the procedures implemented are appropriate and consistent with the monitoring plan and the BCR Standard requirements.